nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 2. _{ more test cases …​ }_

+### Scheduling an interview

+1. Adding an interview into the system

+    1. Test case: `schedule add 1 at/03-08-2022` <br>
+       Expected: 1st parameter is incorrect.
+It should be `candidate/1` with a forward slash `/`.
+All prefixes and its value are tied with a forward slash `/`.

+    2. Test case: `schedule add candidate/1`<br>
+       Expected: The `DATE_TIME` of an `Interview` should be present in the ` schedule add` command.
+An error message will be shown with the full `schedule add` command statement.

+    3. Test case: `schedule add candidate/1 at/03/08/2022`<br>
+       Expected: The `DATE_TIME` of an interview must be in the format `dd-MM-yyyy`.

+    4. Test case: `schedule add candidate/1 at/20-02-2000`<br>
+       Expected: The `DATE_TIME` of an interview must not be in the past.
+    5.
 ### Viewing the interview schedule

 1. Viewing the interview schedule for a specific time period